AdobeDocs/experience-manager-screens.en/help/user-guide/author-and-publish.md

 **Verifying the Device**

 Before, you perform the steps below, make sure to verify the Device ID.
-To verify, search for the device id in CRXDELite, with the path as */home/users/screens/we-retail/devices*.
+To verify, search for the device id in CRXDE Lite, with the path as */home/users/screens/we-retail/devices*.

 Follow the steps below to replicate the device user: